menandmice/micetro_docs/guides/implementation/webapp_ssl.rst

   The default Apache installation may already have a ``<VirtualHost _default_:443>`` directive, which may conflict with the ``mmweb.conf`` file.
   Comment out this existing VirtualHost block to avoid errors.

-To verify the Web Application is accessible, navigate to ``https://web-application.domain.tld``.
+To verify the Web Interface is accessible, navigate to ``https://web-application.domain.tld``.
 The Micetro Web Interface login should be displayed.